-Anyone that desires to amend the zoning district boundaries or of the regulations contained in this ordinance must obtain a petition form from the Town Clerk, provide all requested information, and file the completed petition with the Town Clerk.
-No submitted petition shall be scheduled for consideration until it is: signed by the petitioner; all established fees have been paid in full; and all requested information is deemed complete as judged by both the Town Clerk and Zoning Administrator.
+Anyone that desires to amend the zoning district boundaries or of the regulations contained in this ordinance must obtain a petition from the Town Clerk, filling out the petition completely, and file the petition with the appropriate fee and a list of property owners within three hundred (300) feet of the petitioned property.
 All fees are non-refundable.
+No application shall be accepted by the Town Zoning Code Administrator until deemed complete as judged by the Town Zoning Code Administrator and until the application is signed and all fees established have been paid in full.